Hiking in Arizona

 I joined Outdoor Rec for a hike to Mount Bigelow on Apr 15, 2017.
 The hike started with the Butterfly Trail, which I still remembered despite the last visit was five years ago.
 Then, we continued ascending 780 feet to the summit.

-The trip leader, NAME, was carrying a big backpack, which contained eight liters of water and three jackets "in case people are freezing".
+The trip leader, Patrick, was carrying a big backpack, which contained eight liters of water and three jackets "in case people are freezing".
 These jackets were not needed.
 Despite there was snow somewhere along the trail, most of us were in short-sleeved shirts due to strenuous physical activity.
 The water, on the other hand, was very useful.
 The recommendation was three liters per person and I carried four liters myself, but I still needed two more liters from trip leader's pack.
-However, I believe I could get away with my four liters, because I increased my water intake when NAME revealed he had the extra water and suggested us to "off-load" some weight in his pack.
+However, I believe I could get away with my four liters, because I increased my water intake when Patrick revealed he had the extra water and suggested us to "off-load" some weight in his pack.

 Just a month later, I returned to Mt Lemmon with a group of computer science students.
 They ambitiously planned a 7.8-mile hike along Wilderness of Rocks loop trail.
 However, the departure was about 30 minutes late, and the drive took longer than it should because imprecise destination coordinates led us to the wrong trailhead.
 When we finally started the hike at 11:00, I knew we would not be able to complete the planned long hike if we were to exit the trail before sunset.
 Sometime later, we voted to decide that we would turn back from wherever we could reach at 13:30.
 I saw some rocks on this hike, but the forest was more appealing to me.